-Biden Nominates Kenneth Parker To Be New U.S. Attorney Of Ohio's Southern District
+Biden nominee for U.S. Attorney Of Ohio's Southern District confirmed by Senate

-President Biden has nominated a new U.S. attorney for the Southern District of Ohio.
-Kenneth Parker has been serving in the office as an assistant U.S. attorney for more than 20 years.
+President Biden's nominee for a new U.S. attorney for the Southern District of Ohio Kenneth Parker was confirmed unanimously by the Senate Friday.
+Parker has been serving in the office as an assistant U.S. attorney for more than 20 years.

-Parker is one of nine nominations announced Tuesday, according to a statement from the White House: "These individuals were chosen for their devotion to enforcing the law, their professionalism, their experience and credentials in this field, their dedication to pursuing equal justice for all, and their commitment to the independence of the Department of Justice."
+Parker was one of nine nominations announced in a September statement from the White House: "These individuals were chosen for their devotion to enforcing the law, their professionalism, their experience and credentials in this field, their dedication to pursuing equal justice for all, and their commitment to the independence of the Department of Justice."

-If confirmed by Congress, Parker will take over the job from Acting U.S. Attorney Vipal Patel, who's been serving since David DeVillers resigned earlier this year.
+Parker takes over the job from Acting U.S. Attorney Vipal Patel, who's been serving since David DeVillers resigned earlier this year.
 DeVillers was a Trump nominee and Biden made it clear he would be replaced.

-A few Cincinnati council members spoke highly of Parker during Tuesday's Law and Public Safety Committee meeting.
+A few Cincinnati council members spoke highly of Parker during a Law and Public Safety Committee meeting following the September announcement.

 "Ken Parker is somebody that I know very well," said Vice Mayor Christopher Smitherman. "[He's] done great work and great partnership with our police department, and is well respected."